mrhungton/my_api_RoR/README.md

-# freeC TEST - HUNG NGUYEN TON
+# Restful Api TEST - HUNG NGUYEN TON

-This is a test with a description of the functions from freeC.

 ## Installation
 * If you don't have Ruby, install it (e.g., by using rvm and when you finish, just run this: